sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   are *steep*.
 You know that scene in The Princess Diaries where she's pushing her scooter up the hill?
 We know you watched it - that's not a cheap scooter, those hills are vicious.
-* Get a SafeWay Card, it's free and literally saved me over $100.
+* Get a SafeWay Card, it's free and saved me over $100.
 Also, tell them you'll fill it out later and you're in a hurry.
 That way you get the discounts, but they don't have your personal information.
 * There are some beautiful parts (check out the Presidio near the Golden Gate